v Netherlands, Stadio San Siro, Milano (Second Phase) 24.06.1990

 Forget that fake smile Rudi, he's just spat in your Oranje juice...

-Some months after the “spitgate” incident when tempers had started to die down, both players finally buried the hatchet and cleared the air: Rijkaard offered a sincere apology for his actions – and in doing so quashed any suggestion that his llama impersonation had been the result of a racial insult – while Völler graciously accepted and even defended his opponent, citing that at the time the Dutchman had been going through a particularly rough divorce.
-It all ended amicably, with both men featuring in a butter advert that saw them laughing and joking while sitting at a breakfast table.
+Some months after the “spitgate” incident when tempers had started to die down, both of the central protagonists would finally bury the hatchet and clear the air.
+Frank Rijkaard would offer a sincere apology for his actions – and in doing so quash any suggestion that his llama impersonation had been the result of a racial insult – while Völler for his part would graciously accept and even defend his opponent, citing that at the time the Dutchman had been going through a particularly rough divorce.
+It would all end amicably, with both men featuring in a butter advert that saw them laughing and joking while sitting at a breakfast table.
 The thing is that nobody dared tell Rudi that Frank had spat in his Orangensaft while he was concentrating on buttering his Brötchen.

 Germany FR: Illgner – Augenthaler – Reuter, Kohler, Berthold, Brehme – Littbarski, Matthäus (c), Buchwald – Klinsmann (77.
 Riedle), Völler